TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 >
 > As an action, you can spend 1 _mp_ to make an Attack with Knowledge against a target within _long range_ and all targets within _medium range_ of them.

+## Big Abilities

+Most abilities are going to be the kind you see above, but sometimes you just want to go _bigger_ to summon a meteor storm or telekinetically pull a starship down from the sky.
+For these sorts of abilities, talk with your GM.
+It's possible that what you're really trying to do is to [make progress on something big](../gameplay/basic_actions.md#make-progress-on-something-big).

+If you and your GM agree that this is something you should have on your character sheet, then you should pick a way to earn it.
+Maybe you need to develop the ability as something smaller, and then get the big version after you've upgraded it a certain number of times.
+Maybe the ability costs more points of potential than a regular one.

+Finally, abilities get bigger and badder the more requirements you put on them.
+If you want a really big ability, you should attach some pretty serious requirements.
+Most of the time, this is at least spending downtime to prepare the big ability for action.
+Review [requirements](../running_the_game/creating_abilities.md#requirements) with your GM and pick some that make sense!